Cognitive Warfare: Breaking Down Narrative Attacks

 Recent examples of cognitive warfare highlight the impact and scope of this type of attack.

-Russia has been widely reported to use cognitive warfare techniques, including the spread of disinformation during elections in Western democracies.
+Russia has been widely reported to use cognitive warfare techniques, including the spread of narrative attacks during elections in Western democracies.
 These efforts undermine public trust in democratic institutions and sow discord among political factions.

 ISIS Propaganda